natetarrh/natetarrh.github.com/README.md

 #natetarrh.github.com#
 Small personal website with short bio and resume.
 [View it live here][1].

-##Assignment details##
-All assignment guidelines have been followed as specified.
-I took liberties with the formatting of work experience in resume.html to better fit the design and layout.
-Assignment took approximately 4 hours to complete.

 ##Special thanks to:##
 Matt Brown's sampleresumetemplate.net.
 His template is based on Yahoo's YUI CSS reset and grid framework.
 I did a complete CSS overhaul and made several